vedantt21/nos3-mantle/docs/wiki/Scenario_Encryption.md

 ### Enabling Telemetry Output

 To enable telemetry output through CryptoLib, select the `CFS_RADIO` target and `TO_ENABLE_OUTPUT` command in the `Command Sender` window and send the command.
-This will cause packets to be decrypted through Cryptolib.
+This will cause packets to be decrypted through CryptoLib.

 > To disable the debug output, type `tm` in the CryptoLib window.